Engraving Copyright Act 1734

 The Engraving Copyright Act 1734 or Engravers' Copyright Act 1734 (8 Geo.
 2. c.
 13) was an act of the Parliament of Great Britain first read on 4 March 1734/35 and eventually passed on 25 June 1735 to give protections to producers of engravings.
 It is also called Hogarth's Act after William Hogarth, who prompted the law together with some fellow engravers.
 Historian Mark Rose notes, "The Act protected only those engravings that involved original designs and thus, implicitly, made a distinction between artists and mere craftsmen.
 Soon, however, Parliament was persuaded to extend protection to all engravings."

 This act was one of the Copyright Acts 1734 to 1888.

 Subsequent developments

+Section 3 of the act was repealed by section 2 of, and the schedule to, the Public Authorities Protection Act 1893 (56 & 57 Vict. c.
+61), which came into force on 1 January 1894.

-This act was repealed by sections 36 and 37(2) of, and schedule 2 to, the Copyright Act 1911 (1 & 2 Geo.
+The whole act was repealed by sections 36 and 37(2) of, and the second schedule to, the Copyright Act 1911 (1 & 2 Geo.
 5. c.
-46) which replaced and consolidated existing copyright legislation.
+46), which came into force on 1 January 1912.
+The act replaced and consolidated existing copyright legislation.